Skip to main content

 The result is a credible WYSIWYG experience aligned with production rendering.

-• Exclude: global layout grid, header/footer, navigation, app chrome, and page-level spacing systems that don't exist inside the editor iframe.
+• Exclude: global layout grid, header/footer, navigation, app chrome, and page-level spacing systems that do not exist inside the editor iframe.

-• Always scope: prefix rules with .ds-editor so styles don't accidentally bleed into other TinyMCE contexts.
+• Always scope: prefix rules with .ds-editor so styles do not accidentally bleed into other TinyMCE contexts.

 4. Explicit style definition vs automatic import